taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Getting_Started/Connect_your_Cloud.md

 6. **Verify your credentials:** After saving, your new credentials should appear in the list on the page.

-Once your Cloud credentials are added, you can use Taikun to establish and manage Kubernetes clusters on the selected cloud provider.
+Once your Cloud credentials are added, you can use Taikun CloudWorks to establish and manage Kubernetes clusters on the selected cloud provider.

 ---